Aigerim-Zh/Election-Analysis/README.md

 ## Overview of the Project

 ### Background information
-There are **three main voting methods**
+There are **three main voting methods**:
-- Mail-In Ballots are hand-counted at the central office
+- Mail-In Ballots are hand-counted at the central office.
-- Punch Cards are collected and then fed into a machine that tabulates votes totals and sends the results to the central office
+- Punch Cards are collected and then fed into a machine that tabulates votes totals and sends the results to the central office.
 - Direct Recording Electronic (DRE) counting machines.
-DRE memory cards are sent to the central office and counted by a computer.
+The DRE memory cards are sent to the central office and counted by a computer.

 The votes cast by these three methods will determine the election results.